Haiti’s Painful Evolution from Promised Land to Migrant-Sending Nation

 Money Sent Back Home

 The 1.6 million Haitians living outside the country have helped build one of the most economically important flows of remittances in the world.
-According to the World Bank, remittances to Haiti added up to nearly $3.3 billion in 2019 and accounted for 37 percent of the country’s gross domestic product (GDP)—a share larger than every country in the world except Tonga.
+According to the World Bank, remittances to Haiti added up to approximately $3 billion in 2019 and accounted for 20 percent of the country’s gross domestic product (GDP).
 Remittances have increased in recent years, spiking in the wake of disasters that have befallen the country.

 Meanwhile, the government has been marked by corruption, gridlock, and weak democratic institutions.
 Public spending on social programs in Haiti is lower than for its Latin American and Caribbean neighbors, and so many families rely on remittances to help with everyday costs such as education and food.